TimLindner/BayesianGrowthMixtureModels/README.md

 ### Please note that this repository is work in progress :hammer:

---

-### Objective
-Hi there :relaxed: My name is Tim, and this repository contains my work on Bayesian growth mixture models (or GMMs for short) including hidden Markov chains and softmax regressions for representing latent class memberships.
-The work has been developed in cooperation with Dr. Nalan Basturk as part of my research assistantance in econometrics at Maastricht University.

 ### To-do checklist
 - [ ] In the introduction, indicate what is the goal of this repository
 - [ ] Include all R packages used